Friday, 28 June 2024

 Ref:

-1. Annual report on Epigraphy 1927 – 28
+1. Annual Report on South Indian Epigraphy, the Year 1927 – 28.

 2. The website Keetru

-On 13th April 1963, the Mandapam / Paintings was renovated by Marukalkurichi Deivanayaka Thevar’s son Irulappa Thevar.
+On 13th April 1963, the Mandapam/Paintings was renovated by Marukalkurichi Deivanayaka Thevar’s son Irulappa Thevar.

 LEGENDS

-One of the Jeeyar's image on the ceiling
+One of Jeeyar's images on the ceiling

 POOJAS AND CELEBRATIONS

-Apart from regular poojas special poojas are conducted on Vaikunta ekadasi, and all Vaishnava festivals.
+Apart from regular poojas, special poojas are conducted on Vaikunta Ekadasi and all Vaishnava festivals.

 12 days Brahmotsavam and Theppotsavam are celebrated in a grand manner.